Do you have to live in Los Angeles to get a JFLA interest-free loan?

 Can my spouse apply for a loan too?

-No. Married couple = one borrower.
+No. A married couple is considered to be one borrower.

 Why do I need a guarantor?